yaakov-h/Notepad.Extensions.Logging/README.md

 }
 ```

-3. Open a new Notepad window
+3. Open a new Notepad window.
+4. Run your application.

 ## Source Material